-Nucleosome-depleted boundaries 5'-upstream of CTCF motif are preserved even if binding CTCF is lost during cell differentiation.
-Next we compared nucleosome positioning around CTCF motifs upon differentiation of ESCs to neural progenitor cells (NPSs) and mouse embryonic fibroblasts (MEFs) using MNase-seq data from (36) and CTCF ChIP-seq data from (9,42) (Figure 7A).
+and CTCF ChIP-seq data from (12,43) (Figure 7A).
 Notably, stronger CTCF binding to DNA increases the probability that a given site will remain bound upon differentiation.
-This suggests that the sequence-dependent strength of CTCF binding can act as the "CTCF code", determining which CTCF sites retain and which are lost upon differentiation (and thus how the 3D structure of the genome will change).
-Our further analysis revealed that common CTCF sites that are present in all three states are characterised by quite minor asymmetry of nucleosome organisation (Figure 7B).
+This suggests that the sequence-dependent strength of CTCF binding can act as the 'CTCF code', determining which CTCF sites are retained and lost upon differentiation (and thus how the 3D structure of the genome will change).
+Our further analysis revealed that common CTCF sites that are present in all three states are characterized by quite minor asymmetry of nucleosome organisation (Figure 7B).
 On the other hand, CTCF sites that are lost upon ESC differentiation to NPCs and MEFs have more profound asymmetry of the nucleosome pattern around them (Figure 7C and D).
-Upon differentiation both in NPCs and MEFs, the array of nucleosome 3'-downstream of the CTCF motif is shifted to cover the CTCF site.
-Interestingly, the nucleosome-depleted region 5'-upstream of CTCF still remains open upon differentiation.
-The latter effect was also confirmed for the case of CTCF sites that are not bound by CTCF in ESCs and become bound in MEFs (Figure S7).
+Upon differentiation both in NPCs and MEFs, the array of nucleosomes 3'-downstream of the CTCF motif is shifted to cover the CTCF site.
+It is worth noting that nucleosome positioning in this region is only partly CTCF-dependent.
+For example, inside the [-100, 100] region around CTCF, the percentage of nucleosomes covering the CTCF motifs that lost CTCF upon differentiation changes from 47% to 60% upon ESC to MEF transition, and from 42% to 54% upon ESC differentiation to NPC.
+Interestingly, the nucleosomedepleted region 5'-upstream of CTCF still remains open upon differentiation.
+The latter effect was also confirmed for the case of CTCF sites that are not bound by CTCF in ESCs and become bound in MEFs (Supplementary Figure S15).

-Common CTCF sites preserve local nucleosome organisation during ESC differentiation.
+Common CTCF sites preserve local nucleosome organisation during ESC differentiation

 Then, we set to determine the functional consequences of the NRL decrease near CTCF.
-NRL near bound CTCF on average increases as the cell differentiates from ESCs to NPCs or MEFs (Figure 7E and S8).
+NRL near bound CTCF on average increases as the cells differentiate from ESCs to NPCs or MEFs (Figure 7E and Supplementary Figure S16).
 However, common CTCF sites resist this NRL change, suggesting that CTCF retention at common sites upon differentiation preserves both 3D structure and nucleosome patterns at these loci.
-As we have established previously (Figure 5F), the effect of the active CTCF-dependent NRL decrease is mostly pronounced 3'-downstream of CTCF motifs.
-The NRL increase near CTCF upon cell differentiation is also mostly in the 3'-downstream region (Figure 7F).
+As we have established previously (Figure 5F), the effect of the active CTCF-dependent NRL decrease is mostly pronounced in the region 3'-downstream of CTCF motifs.
+The NRL increase near CTCF upon cell differentiation is also mostly in the 3'-downstream region (Supplementary Figure S17).